 The aim of the study conducted by Sargent (2015) was to investigate the impact of individual and course-level variables on college students’ reflective thinking.
 The paper presents the following evidence.
 First, that reflective thinking is found on abstract thinking (p.
 625).
 Second, reflective thinking requires significant effort thus students without motivation are less likely to develop their thinking capacity (p.
 625).
 Additionally, reflective thinking is majorly shaped during higher education but this cannot be attributed to individual courses (p.
 626).
-Further, instructors influence reflective thinking through creating a climate where students are encouraged to reflectively think on the major course concepts (p.
+Further, instructors influence reflective thinking through creating a climate where students are encouraged to reflectively think on the major course concepts, which is a key aspect of education dissertation help (p.
 626).
 Instructors dominantly use reflection journals and construction of alternative views to improve the quality of reflective thinking among students (p.
 627).
 The primary data collected reveals that age, gender, subject area significantly affect reflective thinking (p.
 632).
 Additionally, the primary data establishes that students change beliefs as a result of college rather than the completed individual courses (p.
 633).
 Finally, the primary data shows that class participation and group presentation significantly affect critical reflection (p.
 635).

 Choy and San (2012) aimed at determining whether teachers practice reflective thinking and whether there is a link between reflective thinking and critical thinking.
 Choy and San (2012) present the following evidence: teacher reflection is majorly characterised by problem-solving, retrospection, putting thoughts into action, and critical analysis (p.
 168).
 Teachers are more concerned with their performance in own discipline rather than enhancing their teaching through reflecting on their practices (p.
 175).
 Teachers feel that their students judge them thus reflect on feedback from students to improve their teaching (p.
 175).
 However, a significant number of teachers are not concerned about student feedback as long as they are doing their job thus are not able to reflect and learn from past mistakes (p.
 176).
 Teachers value guidance from a supervisor in identifying problems in teaching in order to develop new strategies to better deliver their lessons (p.
 176).
 Most teachers are open to reflecting on how their deliver their lessons and explore strategies to improve their teaching practice (p.
 176).